antoinealb/antoinealb.github.io/_drafts/uber-repository.md

 * Assumes contract is respected: not always the case
 * Huge bias to like system engineering in the team: promotes paralysis by over-analysis.

-# Y U NO DOCKER
-* Define docker
-* Docker is only a part of a solution
-* Could replace virtualenvs to solve dependency leaks
-* Also solves (in a very ugly way) the deployment problem: prepare the docker container, ship it to the robot and run it there.
-    Will take a ton of time.
-* Doesn't solve other the main aspects of the problem
-* You are essentially deploying a big binary of your application so things like architecture compatibility between build machine and deploy target are now a problem.
-* Might bring its own set of problems
-* Definitely something to keep in mind.
-    Plus I think it is cool tech.